nakulkush/Geosphere-Where-Am-I/README.md

 - **Fetch API:** For making asynchronous requests to the reverse geocoding and country data APIs.
 - **Geolocation API:** To obtain the user's current geographic location.
 - **BigDataCloud Reverse Geocoding API:** For converting geographic coordinates into a readable address.
-- **REST API for Country Data:** Provides detailed information about the country based on its name.
+- **REST API for Country Data:** Provides detailed information about the country and its neighbors based on its name.

 ## 🤝 Contributing